ODIM-Project/ODIM/README.md

      `odimra` is created on both the VM and the container for the resource aggregator.

-	 `plugin` is created  on both the VM and the container for the GRF plugin.
+	 `plugin` is created  on both the VM and the container for the GRF plugin and URP.

 	  Ensure that these user ids and group ids are not present on the VM prior to deployment.